ChrisCavs/getClass.react/README.md

 ### Usage

-getClass.react is a simple, small (< 1KB), dependency-free utility that allows you to dynamically set class names for React components.
+getClass.js is a simple, small (< 1KB), dependency-free utility that allows you to dynamically set class names for React components.
 You can use it in a variety of ways:

 1. Use strings to add classes.
 2. Use objects to add classes conditionally.
 3. Use arrays with an object to express if/else classes.
 4. Classes are never duplicated.

-getClass.react draws inspiration from the Angular `ng-class` method.
+getClass.js draws inspiration from the Angular `ng-class` method.

 ```es6
 getClass('apple', {'pie': true})  // output -> 'apple pie'